Tom Coburn: Personal life

 Despite their stark ideological differences, Coburn was a close friend of President Barack Obama.
 Their friendship began in 2005 when they both arrived in the Senate at the same time.
 They worked together on political ethics reform legislation, to set up an online federal spending database and to crack down on no-bid contracting at the Federal Emergency Management Agency in the wake of Hurricane Katrina.
 In April 2011, Coburn spoke to Bloomberg TV about Obama, saying, "I love the man.
 I think he's a neat man.
 I don't want him to be president, but I still love him.
 He is our President.
 He's my President.
 And I disagree with him adamantly on 95% of the issues, but that doesn't mean I can't have a great relationship.
 And that's a model people ought to follow."

 Before the 2009 BCS game between the Oklahoma Sooners and the Florida Gators, Coburn made a bet over the outcome of the game with Florida Senator Bill Nelson—the loser had to serenade the winner with a song.
 The Gators defeated the Sooners and Coburn sang Elton John's "Rocket Man" to Nelson, who had once flown into space.

 Illness and death

 In November 2013, Coburn made public that he had been diagnosed with prostate cancer.
 In 2011, he had prostate cancer surgery while also surviving colon cancer and melanoma.
 His illness led him to resign from the Senate in 2015.

-Coburn died at his home in Tulsa on March 28, 2020, two weeks after his 72nd birthday.
+Coburn died at his home in Tulsa on March 28, 2020 at age 72.
 A memorial service to honor his life was held a year later on May 1, 2021, at South Tulsa Baptist Church.